bitcraze/crazyflie-clients-python/docs/installation/install.md

 ## From Pypi (Windows, Mac, Linux, ..., with python3)

-Each release of the client is pushed to the [pypi repository](https://pypi.org/project/cfclient/).
-If you have python >= 3.7, it can be installed with pip:
+Each release of the client is pushed to the [pypi repository](https://pypi.org/project/cfclient/), so it can be installed with pip:

 ```
 pip3 install cfclient